turboblack/contact_form/README.md

 ```

-## Showing the contact form only on a specfic page
+## Need to show the contact form only on a specfic page?
  - change 'the name of the page' in the code below and put in your theme.php

 ```